anikasparkle22/My-Websites/Toxins-Website/readme.md

 the displays window can be changed the display works on night mode though it does not automatically change to nightmode every night part 5 is incomplete, the program crashes when I try to input links for every toxin, so I did not finish that part

+To make this work when you pull this, download docker desktop if you do not already have, and reopen it in a container.
+Contact at665@cornell.edu for any questions